ztyyLV/barcode-reader-docs-mobile/programming/android/upgrade.md

 You need to replace the old `DynamsoftBarcodeReaderAndroid.aar` file with the one in the latest version.
 Download the latest version [here](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx).

-Your previous SDK license for version 7.x is not compatible with the version 8.x.
+Your previous SDK license for version 7.x is not compatible with version 8.x.
 Please [contact us](https://www.dynamsoft.com/Company/Contact.aspx) to upgrade your license.

 In v8.0, we introduced a new license tracking mechanism, <a href="https://www.dynamsoft.com/license-tracking/docs/about/index.html" target="_blank">License 2.0</a>.